hackclub/hackclub/workshops/dashboard/README.md

 ## Part IV: Some styling

 We still have one last step: we need to make our dashboard look decent!
-Open up your `style.css` and let's get to work!
+Open up your `index.css` and let's get to work!

 First off, let's center the whole HTML app using `margin: 0 auto;` and `max-width`.
 We'll also change up our `font-family`.